ReScience/ReScienceC/docs/submitting.md

 ## Checking that your paper compiles

-JOSS uses Pandoc to compile papers from their Markdown form into a PDF.
-There are a few different ways you can test that your paper is going to compile properly for JOSS:
+ReScience C uses Pandoc to compile papers from their Markdown form into a PDF.
+There are a few different ways you can test that your paper is going to compile properly for ReScience C:

 ### GitHub Action

+> [color=red] Do we have this GitHub Action for ReScience C as well?

 If you're using GitHub for your repository, you can use the [Open Journals GitHub Action](https://github.com/marketplace/actions/open-journals-pdf-generator) to automatically compile your paper each time you update your repository.